B-anda/Nyan-/README.md

 ### Example usage

-// Run the script with debug mode on (debug is set to true by default) \
+// Run the script with debug mode off (debug is set to false by default) ruby nyan.rb
-ruby nyan.rb

-//Parse a file with debug mode off \
+//Parse a file with debug mode on \
-ruby nyan.rb my_file.nyan -d off
+ruby nyan.rb my_file.nyan -d on